ANESTHESIA

 The effect is slightly delayed and includes anesthesia of the whole side of the mandible, up to half of the lower lip, and of the homologous half of the tongue (due to the proximity of the lingual nerve).

 Whatever type of anesthesia is used, its effect can last from 1 hour to over 4 hours, depending on the situation.
-The anesthetic is disposed of in the urine, leaves no trace of itself in the body and does not give any side effects or addiction.
+The anesthetic is disposed of in the urine, leaves no trace in the body and does not give any side effects or addiction.